 In the age of Google Reviews, one bad experience is a permanent stain.

-The Reality: You are the designated Compliance Officer.
+- The Reality (still true): You are the designated Compliance Officer.
 You ensure the sterilization logs are signed, the SDS sheets are updated, and that no one is leaving patient charts open on the computer screen.

 9. Advanced Digital Systems Integration (The Modernizer)

-If you are still doing everything manually, you are wasting the practice’s money.
+If you are still doing everything manually, you are wasting the practice’s money, and “digital” now means more than online scheduling.

 10. Strategic Business Reporting (The Partner)